iagotd/OperatingSystems/README.md

 ######## WARNING, please follow the instructions and try it in a VM ########
 ############################################################################

-1. Instructions before modify kernel:
+1. Instructions before modifiing kernel:

 	> zypper install kernel-devel kernel-source
 	> zypper install ncurses-devel